DcguentherATX/fullstack-code-challenge/README.md

 1. The list should be sortable and filterable by distance, name, and star rating.
 1. From that list, the user should be able to select the stops they want to add to the tour and reorder them.
 1. Once the user has confirmed their selection, the application should generate a downloadable list in the user's preferred format (PDF, CSV, or JSON).
-1. The application should allow users to mark certain tours as their favorite and allow them to refresh the page without losing those favorites.
+1. Add the ability to mark certain tours as favorites and have them persist when the application is refreshed.
+1. The application must have a friendly user experience and a modern, approachable UI.

+### Extras you can add

-1. The application should offer a sharing feature which allows users to send their tour to their friends via any method you choose.
+* Add a sharing feature which allows users to send their tour to their friends via any method you choose.
-1. The application should have a friendly user experience and a modern, approachable UI.

-* BONUS: Add a date picker and show weather data for that tour location on the chosen date.
+* Add a date picker and show weather data for that tour location on the chosen date.

 ## Useful Resources